Pazzi conspiracy: Attack

 The attack took place on the morning of Sunday, 26 April 1478, during High Mass at the Duomo of Florence.
 Unusually, Lorenzo and Giuliano were both present, and were attacked at the same time.
 Lorenzo was attacked by two of Jacopo Pazzi's men, but managed to escape to the sacristy, and thence to his home.
 Giuliano was killed by Bernardo Bandini dei Baroncelli and Francesco de' Pazzi.
 Archbishop Salviati, with a number of Jacopo Pazzi's men, went to the Palazzo della Signoria and attempted to take control of it, but was unsuccessful – the Florentines did not rise against the Medici as the Pazzi had hoped they would.
 Salviati was arrested and, with Francesco de' Pazzi and several others, was hanged from the windows of the Palazzo della Signoria.

 Many of the conspirators, as well as many people accused of being conspirators, were killed; more than thirty died on the day of the attack.
 Most were soon caught and summarily executed.
 Renato de' Pazzi was lynched and hanged.
 Jacopo de' Pazzi, head of the family, escaped from Florence but was caught and brought back.
 He was tortured, then hanged from the Palazzo della Signoria next to the decomposing corpse of Salviati.
 He was buried at Santa Croce, but the body was dug up and thrown into a ditch.
 It was then dragged through the streets and propped up at the door of Palazzo Pazzi, where the rotting head was mockingly used as a door-knocker.
 From there it was thrown into the Arno; children fished it out and hung it from a willow tree, flogged it, and then threw it back into the river.

 Lorenzo did manage to save the nephew of Sixtus IV, Cardinal Raffaele Riario, who was almost certainly an innocent pawn of the conspirators, as well as two relatives of the conspirators.
 The main conspirators were hunted down throughout Italy.
 Between 26 April, the day of the attack, and 20 October 1478, a total of eighty people were executed.
 Bandini dei Baroncelli, who had escaped to Constantinople, was arrested and returned in fetters by the Sultan Mehmed II, and – still in Turkish clothing – was hanged from a window of the Palazzo del Capitano del Popolo on 29 December 1479.
 There were three further executions on 6 June 1481.

 The Pazzi were banished from Florence, and their lands and property confiscated.
-Their name and their coat of arms were perpetually suppressed: the name was erased from public registers, and all buildings and streets carrying it were renamed; their shield with its dolphins was obliterated everywhere.
+Their name and coat of arms were perpetually suppressed: the name was erased from public registers, and all buildings and streets bearing it were renamed; their shield with its dolphins was obliterated everywhere.
 Anyone named Pazzi had to take a new name; anyone married to a Pazzi was barred from public office.
 Guglielmo de' Pazzi, husband of Lorenzo's sister Bianca, was placed under house arrest, and later forbidden to enter the city; he went to live at Torre a Decima, near Pontassieve.